Big conversations

 We are grateful to the Masonic Charitable Foundation for their generous funding to support the hospice care sector.

-This provides opportunities for hospices to engage in learning, share insights, discuss challenges with peers and receive practical guidance to help improve their work.
+Their funding helps us provide opportunities for hospices to engage in learning, share insights, discuss challenges with peers and receive practical guidance to advance their work.